kodekloudhub/community-faq/docs/how-tos/virtualbox/networking-osboxes-centos7.md

 1. Power on the VM if it is not already and log in.
 1. Open the Terminal application (Click `Applications` at top left of desktop, select `System Tools`, then `Terminal`)
+    * If using a server version (no GUI), then you will already be at the terminal prompt.
 1. Enter the command `sudo nmtui`.</br>This will bring up the following.
 In this application, use cursor keys to navigate the controls and ENTER to select/press buttons. `Edit a connection` is already selected, so hit ENTER.</br></br>![nmtui](../../../img/ceontos7-nmtui-1.png)
 1. `enp0s3` should already be selected.
 If not, select it first then hit ENTER.</br></br>![nmtui](../../../img/ceontos7-nmtui-2.png)
 1. Now you have the `Edit Connection` dialog.<br/></br>![nmtui](../../../img/ceontos7-nmtui-3.png)</br>